bruor/Apollo_m3u_to_strm/readme.md

 You'll need to modify the script to match your folder structure along with the commands that change directories before files are created.
 You'll also need to create/populate 2 text files that house your M3U URLs.
 There are currently 24 TV VOD URLs active, and 1 for movies.
-In the TV file I just added 50 URLs for future expansion since the script checks to see if they exist before consuming them.
+In the TV file I just added 30 URLs for future expansion since the script checks to see if they exist before consuming them.

+This does not scrape sports VOD content but it is easy enough to copy the movies section to create a sports one.
+I only wanted items in my library that have full metadata.